Learn more and get your questions answered in a no-cost kidney education class.

 Many people may be in the early stages of kidney disease and not have any indication something is wrong with their kidneys.
-There are certain symptoms, however, that could be a sign you have kidney failure, whether it is acute renal failure or hereditary such as polycystic kidney disease (PKD).
+There are certain symptoms, however, that could be a sign you have kidney failure, whether it is acute renal failure or hereditary conditions such as polycystic kidney disease (PKD), or due to chronic diseases such as diabetes and high blood pressure.
 When kidney failure (also called renal failure) is detected in the early stages, there are steps you can take to help slow the progression of kidney disease and improve your quality of life.

 Below are lists of kidney failure symptoms that are grouped in categories based on a typical cause.
 If you have any of these renal failure symptoms, you should make an appointment with your doctor as soon as possible and ask that your kidneys be checked.